Gyro-Stabilized Cars / Motorcycles

 alone, the gimbal would rotate quickly on to the stops, and the

 vehicle would topple.
-In fact, the mechanism causes the vehicle to
+In fact, the mechanism causes the vehicle

-lean into the disturbance, resisting it with a component of
+to lean into the disturbance, resisting it with a component of

 weight, with the gyro near its undeflected position.

-Inertial side forces, arising from cornering, cause the vehicle to
+Inertial side forces, arising from cornering, cause the vehicle

-still be experienced on board.
+forces will still be experienced on board.

-In order to ensure that the vehicle banks correctly on corners, it
+In order to ensure that the vehicle banks correctly on corners,

-is necessary to remove the gyroscopic torque arising from the
+it is necessary to remove the gyroscopic torque arising from the

 vehicle rate of turn.

-A free gyro keeps its orientation with respect to inertial space,
+A free gyro keeps its orientation with respect to inertial

-unwanted, gyroscopic torques.
-These give rise to unsatisfactory
+introduce additional unwanted, gyroscopic torques.
+These give

-equilibria, but more seriously, cause a loss of static stability
+rise to unsatisfactory equilibria, but more seriously, cause a

-when turning in one direction, and an increase in static stability
+loss of static stability when turning in one direction, and an

-in the opposite direction.
-Shilovsky encountered this problem with
+Shilovsky encountered this problem with his road vehicle, which

-his road vehicle, which consequently could not make sharp left
+consequently could not make sharp left hand turns.

 Brennan and Scherl were aware of this problem, and implemented